NARKOZ/gitlab/docs/installation.md

 ## Bundler

-Install the latest version of gem by adding following line to Gemfile
+Install the latest version of the gem by adding the following line to your Gemfile

 ```rb
 gem 'gitlab'